Embrace the Danish Winter like the Danes

 Fill your face with cake

 Did you know we have a cake for practically every occasion?
-If you're visiting in February, get your hands on a "Fastelavnsbolle", a seasonal cream-filled bun that's sold around this time of year.
-But filling your face with various cakes is also vital as you add that little extra padding that makes it easier to brace the cold weather.
-(That's our excuse anyway...)
+If you're visiting in February, get your hands on a Fastelavnsbolle, a seasonal cream-filled bun that's sold around this time of year.
+Don't forget, filling your face with various cakes is also vital – you need that little extra padding, it makes it easier to embrace the cold weather.

 Mend a sore throat with our local aquavit